 Should the issue not be resolved through the involvement of the IANA Functions Team and/or the ICANN Ombudsman, the following escalation mechanisms will be made available:

+CSC is notified by complainant to take action.
+CSC decides to take action or not.

-Involve CSC to mediate
+CSC to mediate directly with IFO

-If issue is not addressed, CSC may involve a mediator
+If issue is not addressed, CSC assign a mediator

-If issue is not addressed, CSC to consider whether issue is problem (critical, persistent or systematic failure) and escalates to problem management procedure
+If issue is not addressed, CSC to decide whether issue is problem (critical, persistent or systematic failure) and escalates to problem management procedure

 If issue is not addressed and not considered to be a problem (critical, persistent or systematic failure), registry operator could decide to initiate an Independent Review Process